addyosmani/parsely/README.md

 #Parsely.js

-Parsley is a JavaScript URL parser for breaking down both simple and complex URL strings into their component elements.
+Parsley is a JavaScript URL parser for breaking down both simple and complex URL strings into their component parts.
 This is achieved primarily through regular expressions with iteration used for extending the break-down of query, path and hash portions of a URL.

-usage:
+###Usage:

 <pre>var parts = parsely( url ); //e.g. parsely('http://google.com');</pre>

-Supported URL patterns include:
+###Supported URL patterns:

 <pre>
 "http:",